What is the best way to reach a counselor?

 - Parents are encouraged to contact their student's alpha guidance counselor via email or phone instead of visiting the guidance office unexpectedly.
 It is also helpful to describe the questions/concerns in the message in order for the counselor to be readily prepared in their response.

 - There will be times, such as the start of the school year and during course registration period, when guidance counselors will not be available to meet.
-We thank you in advanced for your understanding and hope students/parents attend and actively participate in the course selection presentations to have questions/concerns answered at that time.
+We thank you in advance for your understanding and hope students/parents attend and actively participate in the course selection presentations to have questions/concerns answered at that time.

 I am an 8th grade student/parent, can I meet with a CHS Guidance Counselor?